dart-lang/language/working/augmentations/feature-specification.md

 initializer list scope, and the surrounding class or enum declaration does _not_ have a primary constructor declaration which declares the corresponding parameter's name.
+See more details in the [Instance variable initializer](instance-variable-initialization-during-constructor-invocation) section.

 _A primary constructor must declare all parameters, but it can omit declaring a positional parameter's name by using `_` instead of the name.
 If it does so, that parameter's name cannot be used by instance variable